 If It Isn’t Your Fault—Don’t Take The Blame

 Unfortunately, there is only so much you can do to stay safe and protect your family.
 One of the scariest realities of driving—and life for that matter—is that you can’t control the reckless, idiotic, and dangerous actions of others.
 However, you can fight back!

-Do you want to protect your friends and family from a DUI crash?
-You can use your social media connections to keep your loved ones safe and our roads clear by sharing this page on Facebook, Twitter, and Google Plus.
+Do you want to protect your friends and family from a DUI accident?
+You can use your social media connections to keep your loved ones safe and our roads clear by sharing this page.
 Help us spread the word about drinking and driving, and you may wind up saving the life of someone you care about.
 Simply click the media icons on this page to show your support.